 Psychiatric Disorders Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Mild Cognitive Impairment (MCI) Where there is no objective impairment of function MCI does not need to be notified to NDLS.
 Where there is objective impairment of function or specific treatment is required then MCI will not be the cause and doctor should clarify the cause and apply the relevant section of Sláinte agus Tiomáint .
-Given that a significant proportion of people with MCI progress to dementia over time, yearly review of diagnostic status is recommended.
+Given that a significant proportion of people with MCI progress to dementia over time, at least yearly review of diagnostic status is recommended to monitor for transition to dementia by the doctor 31 .
 If MCI is suspected a specialist opinion is required and at least yearly review.
+If meets the medical standards a 1 year licence may be issued.
 Where there is no objective impairment of function MCI does not need to be notified to NDLS.
 Where there is objective impairment of function or specific treatment is required then MCI will not be the cause and doctor (it is normally a requirement that the person is assessed by a consultant psychiatrist, geriatrician or neurologist) should clarify the cause and apply the relevant section of Sláinte agus Tiomáint .